ISTANBUL WAS CONSTANTINOPLE

 A view from the top

-As we walked towards the palace compound we saw the Church of Hagia Eirene one of the first churches built during the reign of Emperor Constantine.
-Then in one of the courtyards we found centuries old hollow trees and tulips in bloom.
+As we walked towards the palace compound, we saw the Church of Hagia Eirene one of the first churches built during the reign of Emperor Constantine.
+Then in one of the courtyards, we found centuries-old hollow trees and tulips in bloom.
 I always carried an impression that Holland is the land of tulips.
 But Istanbul completely broke the myth and later on I found out from one of their tourist brochure that the first tulip bulbs were sent abroad from Istanbul in the Ottoman period.
-We bought tickets and self audio guide to enter the palace courtyard which is surrounded by residences for Sultans, the Royal staff , palace kitchens with tall chimneys, a hospital, harems ,the mint and the treasury, mosques etc in other word a township with all infrastructure and amenities for the Royal families and their staff.
-Most of the buildings and rooms have now been converted into museum where we saw large collection of robes and ceremonial garments used during different periods, weapons, shields, armours, Islamic calligraphic manuscripts, murals, Ottoman treasures, jewellery and thrones.
-One such throne saddened me as the throne was robbed by the butcher Nadir Shah when he plundered Delhi during the Mughal period and gifted to a Sultan when he came to Istanbul.
-Another thing which kept me wondering were the gigantic sizes of some of the robes.
-The last exhibition hall which I visited is a place where all sacred relics of the Prophet Mohammed, the door keys of the Kaaba in Mecca and so on.
-When you enter this hall you would hear passages from Holy Koran being chanted and this is on for 24 hours.
-After that we entered the last courtyard of the palace.
+We bought tickets and a self audio guide to enter the palace courtyard, which is surrounded by residences for Sultans, the Royal staff, palace kitchens with tall chimneys, a hospital, harems, the mint and the treasury, mosques, etc., in other words a township with all infrastructure and amenities for the Royal families and their staff.
+Most of the buildings and rooms have now been converted into a museum where we saw a large collection of robes and ceremonial garments used during different periods, weapons, shields, armours, Islamic calligraphic manuscripts, murals, Ottoman treasures, jewellery and thrones.
+One such throne saddened me as the throne was robbed by the butcher Nadir Shah when he plundered Delhi during the Mughal period, and was gifted to a Sultan when he came to Istanbul.
+Another thing that kept me wondering was the gigantic sizes of some of the robes.
+The last exhibition hall that I visited is a place where all sacred relics of the Prophet Mohammed, the door keys of the Kaaba in Mecca and so on.
+When you enter this hall, you would hear passages from the Holy Koran being chanted, and this is on for 24 hours.
+After that, we entered the last courtyard of the palace.
 From there we enjoyed the panoramic view of the sea, the metro running at the bottom and a bistro at a higher level.
 We enjoyed the mellowed heat of the evening sun and the gentle sea breeze as we walked back through the sprawling gardens and courtyards after leaving the Royal walls.

 Outside the main gate of Top Kapi